-Cassandra Centre, DV Counselling and Support during the Coronavirus outbreak
+DV counselling and support during the Coronavirus outbreak

-And in our efforts to ensure our client’s safety, Cassandra Centre is offering free 1-2-1 online counselling for individuals who are experiencing or being affected by domestic abuse.
-For help, support or advice, please contact Cassandra Centre on 020 3601 7475 or 07852 525 468 or email us at email@example.com to arrange this, and to let us know how to contact you and the most suitable time for us to do so.
+In the meantime, we continue to offer free 1-2-1 online counselling for individuals who are experiencing or are affected by domestic abuse.
+For help, support or advice, please contact us on 020 3601 7475 or 07852 525 468 or email firstname.lastname@example.org to arrange this.
+Please let us know how to contact you and the most suitable time for us to do so.

-There’s also a freephone 24-Hour National Domestic Abuse Helpline on: 0808 2000 247 which is available 24/7, should you need immediate or out-of-hours help or advice.
+The freephone 24-Hour National Domestic Abuse Helpline on 0808 2000 247 is also available 24/7 should you need immediate or out-of-hours help or advice.

-Chief Executive Jennifer McDermott said: “Cassandra Centre needs your support to continue the work we do more than ever, now that we’re facing this challenge, and we are also happy to receive self-referrals from anyone who thinks they might need our help.”
+Chief Executive Officer Jennifer McDermott said: “Cassandra Centre needs your support to continue the work we do more than ever.
+We are happy to receive self-referrals from anyone who thinks they might need our help.”

 Who we are and some of what we do